MicrosoftDocs/fabric-docs/docs/data-science/ai-services/ai-services-in-synapseml-bring-your-own-key.md

 > [!NOTE]
-> Fabric seamlessly integrates with Azure AI services, allowing you to enrich your data with [Azure OpenAI Service](https://azure.microsoft.com/products/ai-services/openai-service/), [Text Analytics](https://azure.microsoft.com/products/ai-services/text-analytics/), [Azure AI Translator](https://azure.microsoft.com/products/ai-services/translator/), and [Azure AI Anomaly Detector](https://azure.microsoft.com//products/ai-services/ai-anomaly-detector) without any prerequisite.
+> Fabric seamlessly integrates with Azure AI services, allowing you to enrich your data with [Azure OpenAI Service](https://azure.microsoft.com/products/ai-services/openai-service/), [Text Analytics](https://azure.microsoft.com/products/ai-services/text-analytics/), [Azure AI Translator](https://azure.microsoft.com/products/ai-services/translator/).
 This is currently in public preview, for more information about the the prebuilt AI services in Fabric, see [AI services in Fabric](./ai-services-overview.md).

 ## Usage of Azure AI services with bring your own key